Despite victory in assembly elections, winning presidential polls won't be easy for BJP: Mamata | Politics

 Asserting that the ''game is not yet over'', Banerjee said that those who don't have even half of the total number of legislators in the country should not talk big as parties like Samajwadi Party, despite defeat in assembly polls, are stronger electorally than last time.

 ''The game is not yet over.
-Even parties like the Samajwadi Party, which lost the Uttar Pradesh assembly polls, has more MLAs than it had last time,'' she said.
+Without our support, you (BJP) won't sail through.
+Even parties like the Samajwadi Party, which lost the Uttar Pradesh assembly polls, have more MLAs than last time.
+You shouldn't forget that,'' she said.

+The presidential elections are conducted indirectly through an electoral college consisting of elected members of the Parliament and legislative assemblies of states and Union territories.

+Criticising the BJP government at the Centre over the 'Pegasus' issue, Banerjee claimed that her phone is also being tapped, and she also had received an offer to buy the spyware but had declined it.

+''My phone is being tapped.
+If we talk about anything, they will come to know.
+Three years back, I had also got an offer to buy Pegasus.
+But I did not buy it.
+I don't believe in interfering in privacy and curbing freedom of speech.
+But several BJP-ruled states had bought Pegasus,'' she said.

-Banerjee, who has been trying to stitch an anti-BJP front to take on the saffron camp in the 2024 Lok Sabha elections, said that the country is preparing to fight the ruling party in Centre.
+Banerjee, who has been trying to stitch an anti-BJP front to take on the saffron camp in the 2024 Lok Sabha elections, said that the country is preparing to fight the ruling party at the Centre.

 The opposition BJP staged a walkout during Banerjee's speech after opposition and Treasury benches traded slogans and counter slogans of ''Jai Bangla'' and ''Bharat Mata ki Jai''.